 If the court has ordered a trial de novo, a new trial will be held in your case.
 This means you start over.
-Accordingly, you need to prepare your case for trial by reviewing the evidence, subpoening your witnesses, filing any pre-trial motions you want heard, etc. If you want a court reporter to record the proceedings in your case, you should order one no later than five (5) days before your trial.
+Accordingly, you need to prepare your case for trial by reviewing the evidence, subpoening your witness, filing any pre-trial motions you want heard, etc.